• Skip to primary navigation

 This recipe is made with:

-• milk – you can use whatever milk you like: cow’s milk or a plant-based version.
+- milk – this is a great recipe for using a lot of milk.
+You can use whatever milk you like: cow’s milk or a plant-based version.
 If going with dairy milk, the fuller fat you use, the thicker and more flavorful the pudding will be

 Variations